mdsumner/spbabel/README.md

 -   trip
 -   rgl

-In progress are
+In progress:

--   graphics
--   maps
--   spatstat

-Planned are

--   PBSmapping
--   lawn
--   igraph
 -   everything else
--   the other trajectory / animal tracking packages
+-   especially the other trajectory / animal tracking packages

 The tracking packages such as adehabitatLT, trajectories, and dozens of others `crawl` and `move` packages contain objects that could be coerced in a straightforward way, see the Spatio Temporal Task View for more (in the Moving Objects / Trajectories section).
 The hyperframe in spatstat is another example, and to follow up Edzer's work in spacetime.